 Light- and medium-duty casters play a critical role in various applications.
 As a key indicator for ensuring equipment safety and ease of operation, anti-slip performance deserves high attention from purchasers.
 From materials, construction, testing, to application matching, every aspect impacts the caster's performance.
 Choosing a high-quality caster supplier, such as Giessen, not only ensures cost-effective products but also guarantees after-sales and technical service.
 If you have any caster purchasing needs, please contact Giessen caster supplier, email: Giessencasters@gmail.com, or visit the official website: https://www.giessencasters.com.

-Classification And Application Fields Of Medium And Light Casters
+Application Scenarios of Medium And Light Casters in Daily Life